Is Google Nexus 9 the best tablet with GPS?

-When you choose an Android tablet with GPS, you get the benefit of accessing maps on a larger screen, besides using your device to browse the internet, check emails, play games, maintain to-do lists and calendar entries, and much more.
+When you choose a tablet with GPS, you get the benefit of accessing maps on a larger screen, besides using your device to browse the internet, check emails, play games, maintain to-do lists and calendar entries, and much more.

 However, it is important to understand that any tablet that comes with a built-in GPS feature that can support your navigation even in offline mode does not work on a ‘real’ GPS chip, as these chips are usually expensive power guzzlers.

 Instead, these devices use a combo chip that does the job of helping you find your way with a little help from your mobile phone network.